nac294/C-basics/README.md

 # C-basics
 This repo describes the basic concepts of C programming.
+The content starts from the basics and works up to more complex theoretical concepts.

 *********************************************************************************************************